JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370741/index.md

 ### Objectives

-Create a package called **ReinforcementLearningDatasets.jl** that would aid in loading various standard datasets that are available.
+Create a package called **ReinforcementLearningDatasets.jl** that would aid in loading various standard datasets and policies that are available.

 Make the following datasets available in RLDatasets.